The Best Sources of Protein: Animal, Plant, and Everything Between

 Best for: breakfasts, snacks, post-workout.

 One large egg = 6 g protein, 72 kcal.
-The protein is 100% bioavailable — the reference standard the food industry uses.
+The protein is 100% bioavailable.
+That's the reference standard the food industry uses.
 Three eggs = 18 g protein for ~220 kcal.

 Plant proteins are usually lower per calorie than animal proteins, and most lack one or two essential amino acids individually.
 Eating a variety across the day handles this completely.